snakajima/AJMax.js/README.md

 API (client side)
 -----------------

-When ajmaxc.js is loaded, it create a AJMax object on the global variable AJ.
-It has only three methods:
+When ajmaxc.js is loaded, it create a AJMax object and assign it to the global variable AJ.
+It has two methods:

 1. on(event, callback) - specify the event listner (callback function receives a Context object as the only parameter)
 2. context() - create a new Context object